 About Title I-A

 Title I, Part A (also referred to as Education for the Disadvantaged or Improving the Academic Achievement of the Disadvantaged, or more simply, Title I) is a federal program and grant that provides school districts with funds to support the academic achievement of students from low-income families.
-Reynoldsburg City Schools provides Title I supports in five elementary schools and four middle/junior high schools.
+Reynoldsburg City Schools provides Title I supports in all seven elementary schools.
 Each of these schools is a schoolwide Title I program, meaning that all students in the school may benefit from the opportunities provided through TItle I funding.